NaPs/Confiture/README.rst

 ----

 - External configuration file include.
-- Argparse integration (to allow user to overrid a config key with an argument).
+- Argparse integration (to allow user to override a config key with an argument).
 - More test.